Greece Digital Nomad Visa Guide (2024)

 Furthermore, the city has many museums open throughout the year, so we can say that Rethymno is the perfect place for digital nomads who love art.

 But, why would you spend too much time inside if there is a beautiful 18 km-long sand beach?
-The beach is ideal for families with children because it is well-organized and, most of the time, not crowded with tourists.
+It’s ideal for families with children because it is well-organized and, most of the time, not crowded with tourists.

 Also, there are 3 airports in Crete, and they, along with ferries, make Rethymno (and the whole of Crete) well-connected to other parts of Greece.